Nicolo Gentile’s Bar None, the commissioned artwork for the 2025 Art on the Parkway open call. Photo by Constance Mensh.

 - Applications will be accepted from individuals, collectives, or teams including artists and other creatives twenty-one years and older.

-- Students are not eligible to apply.
+- Students of any age enrolled in a degree program at a college or university are not eligible to apply.

 - While no specific professional credential is required, applicants must demonstrate their qualifications and ability to execute a public project of this scale in an outdoor environment.